 Many versions of the compact digital camera are armed with many of the same settings found on DSLRs, but the latter scores in regard to the choice of lenses, both wider and longer.
 Newer compacts have better zoom ranges, but - at the time of writing - shutter lag is often an issue, though they score when it comes to price and portability.
 So, one has to weigh up the pros and cons and make choices based on price and personal photographic intentions.

 Whatever your choice, think seriously about taking along a back-up camera as there is a much higher failure rate with digital cameras than there ever was with film cameras.
 A second DSLR body can also be used with a second lens, i.e., one camera body has your shorter lens/zoom on it, and the other body a longer lens/zoom.
 Highly useful on our trips with wildlife about.

-Smartphone is your camera of choice?
+phone is your camera of choice?
 That being so you not only need a phone

-flexibility with similar settings to your camera.
-If this is you, then we can
+flexibility with similar settings to a camera.

 SETTINGS that apply to the majority of camera models

 Digital cameras are loaded with multiple options, so do at least please learn the basics of its use before you leave home . . . and bring the camera manual along!
 I’ll not make specific camera setting suggestions below, only general ones due to the many different designs of camera out there.
 However, do please get to know how to adjust and make full use of the following settings . . .

 A or Av - Aperture priority for control of depth of field.

 S or Tv - Shutter priority for shutter speed control.